-Yes, cooking wine is bad to use in recipes.
+In case it isn’t clear, it is bad to use cooking wine in recipes.
 It is atrocious in fact.
-You may pay two to five dollars for a 16 oz bottle of cooking wine at the grocery store.
+You may pay two to five dollars for a 16-oz bottle of cooking wine at the grocery store.
 It will taste like a nickel, if not a copper penny.
 So-called cooking wine is salty, bitter, and sour, and none of these tastes come together harmoniously.
 The saltiness alone should put you off.
 If you do not like the taste of something, you should not cook with it, and this includes wine.
 As wine experts say, “you shouldn’t cook with a wine you would not drink.”
 Before you pay 5 bucks for cooking wine, consider paying ten dollars for any other wine meant to be drunk.

 What is Cooking Wine?

 Strictly speaking, there is no such thing as cooking wine, despite what the companies say.
-There is bad wine and there is good wine.
-That is, there is not a special type of wine that is meant for cooking.
+There is bad wine, and there is good wine.
+But, there is no special type of wine that is meant for cooking.
 It is claimed that cooking wine companies produce wine that is “not intended to be consumed as a beverage but only meant to add flavor to dishes.”
-Parse out that statement.
 If a wine is not intended to be drunk, then why in the world should it be added to foods?

 What makes these wines ‘not meant as beverages’ is that they are unaged, generic wines with added salt, preservatives, and sometimes a sweetener.
 All these added ingredients make it legal for “cooking wine” to be sold as a foodstuff in grocery stores, even though most products contain more alcohol (16-17%) than a typical wine.
 This is especially true of cooking sherry since sherry is a fortified wine.
 At least one company sells the stuff in giant vats to be used in industrial food production.